trumully/pfp_generator/README.md

   -b <amount>, --batches <amount>
                         The number of profile pictures to generate.
   --save                Ask to save the file.
+  --ascii               Display the ASCII representation of the profile picture.
 ```

 ## 📦 Setting Up